Sagarmatha National Park

 Sagarmāthā National Park is a national park in the Himalayas of eastern Nepal that was established in 1976 and encompasses an area of 1148 km2 in the Solukhumbu District.
 It ranges in elevation from 2845 to 8848 m and includes Mount Everest.
-In the north, it shares the international border with Qomolangma National Nature Preserve in Tibet Autonomous Region.
-In the east, it is adjacent to Makalu Barun National Park, and in the south it extends to Dudh Kosi river.
+In the north, it borders Qomolangma National Nature Preserve, and Makalu Barun National Park in the east; in the south, it extends to Dudh Kosi river.
 It is part of the Sacred Himalayan Landscape.